-Contract costs included in other current and non-current assets on the condensed consolidated balance sheets totaled \$2.5 million and \$2.4 million as of December 31, 2022 and September 30, 2022, respectively.
-Contract costs are amortized based on the transfer of goods or services to which the asset relates.
-The amortization period also considers expected customer lives and whether the asset relates to goods or services transferred under a specific anticipated contract.
-These costs are included in selling and marketing expenses in the condensed consolidated statement of operations and other comprehensive income and totaled \$0.4 million and \$0.3 million during the three months ended December 31, 2022 and 2021, respectively.
-There were no impairment losses recognized during both the three months ended December 31, 2022 and 2021 related to capitalized contract costs.
+Contract costs included in other current and non-current assets on the condensed consolidated balance sheets totaled \$2.4 million and \$2.6 million as of December 31, 2023 and September 30, 2023, respectively.
+Contract origination costs consist primarily of: (1) sales commissions and incentive payments made to the Company's direct and indirect sales personnel, and (2) the associated payroll taxes and fringe benefit costs associated with the payments to the Company's employees.
+Contract origination costs are amortized based on the transfer of goods or services to which the asset relates, including consideration of the expected customer benefit period.
+Contract fulfillment costs related to goods or services transferred under a specific anticipated contract have historically been immaterial.
+These costs are included in selling and marketing expenses in the condensed consolidated statement of operations and comprehensive income and totaled \$0.4 million during each of the three months ended December 31, 2023 and 2022.
+There were no impairment losses recognized during both the three months ended December 31, 2023 and 2022.